askar-stack/blackhills/README.md

 The great thing about MJML is that I do not have to worry about how this email would look in different clients!

-## improvements

-One thing I could have added was a link to the company's home page with the logo.
-It's easy to do but I didn't want the user to get distracted and check the company out.
-Eyes on the email!